MESH-Research/Pilcrow/docs/contributing/testing.md

 {
   //...
-  "eslint.format.enable": true, // Adds eslint to the formatter options in the right-click menu (Optional) "eslint.packageManager": "yarn", // CCR uses yarn "eslint.workingDirectories": ["./client"], // Point the eslint plugin at the client directory "eslint.validate": [
+  "eslint.format.enable": true, // Adds eslint to the formatter options in the right-click menu (Optional) "eslint.packageManager": "yarn", // Pilcrow uses yarn "eslint.workingDirectories": ["./client"], // Point the eslint plugin at the client directory "eslint.validate": [
     "javascript",